 Conclusion

 Generative AI is transforming annotation efficiency, but human expertise remains the quality backstop.
-Teams that balance AI acceleration with rigorous human oversight will build better training datasets faster.
-The future belongs to hybrid workflows that combine the scale of machines with the judgment of skilled human annotators.
+Teams that balance AI acceleration with rigorous oversight build better training datasets faster.
+The future belongs to hybrid workflows that pair the scale of machines with the judgment of skilled annotators—and that measure quality at every stage.

 Need AI-assisted annotation with human-in-the-loop quality?
-Contact Annotera to get started.
+Contact Annotera to design a workflow that delivers both speed and accuracy.